Tap Water Safe

 Source of Water in Porto Alegre, Brazil

-Tap water in Porto Alegre comes from surface water sources, including the Guaíba Lake and Jacuí River.
+Porto Alegre's tap water primarily comes from surface water sources, including the Guaíba River and its tributaries.
+These are treated before distribution.

 Porto Alegre Drinking Fountains